Admission for the January 2025 academic session is ongoing Apply Now!

 • Identify the major assumptions about the determinants of human behaviours by different social science programmes.

-Introduction to Sociology II 3
+Introduction to Sociology II3

 • Understand basic concepts and the major concerns of sociology;